the debate over harmonization in clinical research

 by Neoteryx | 2 min read

-Laboratories carry out tests in different ways, from test to test and lab to lab.
-This can cause discrepancies that affect results.
-The results are important since they are used to determine the health status of the patient and the kind of treatment they will get.
-These discrepancies have increased the need for harmonization to improve the healthcare system.
+Clinical research laboratories carry out testing or analysis in different ways during drug trials and other studies.
+This can cause discrepancies between labs that may affect results.
+The results are important since they are used to determine the health status of a study participant and the kind of benefits or side effects the participant will experience.
+These discrepancies have increased the need for harmonization to improve the system.

 What Is Harmonization?